mponce0/covid19.analytics/README.md

 # the function will agregate data for a geographical location, like a country with multiple entries
 simple.SIR.model(data,"Canada",tot.population=37590000)

-# projecting the spread for the whole world
+# modelling the spread for the whole world
 simple.SIR.model(data,"ALL", t0=1,t1=15, tot.population=7.8e9)
 ```